mitmedialab/prg-raise-playground/README.md

 Also, [due to a Webpack 4 issue](https://github.com/webpack/webpack/issues/14532), we require a node version <=16.

-Please follow [these instructions](https://nodejs.org/en/download/) to install a suitable version of Node on your machine.
+Please locate the [latest v16 release](https://nodejs.org/en/blog/release) and install a suitable version for your operating system.

 #### Maintainer Note (9/15/22)